Easy Protein Pumpkin Muffins

 - 2 cups Kodiak Power Cakes Buttermilk Flapjack Mix

-- ¾ cup maple sugar you can easily substitute with light brown sugar or regular sugar here.
+- 3/4 cup granulated maple sugar -can sub with light brown sugar or regular sugar here.
 The maple sugar, however, adds incredible flavor!

 - 1 cup canned pumpkin puree